 As a trained scholar of religion, whose work has focused on Africana sacred traditions and their systems of healing, I have advanced degrees from Harvard and Emory University.
 Also, having long been passionate about reproductive justice, and ways of bridging the gap between research and practice, in summer 2019, I interned with the Feminist Women’s Heath Center in Atlanta, GA.
 While going on to work as a professor for several years, my passion for community work would later bring me back to reproductive justice, but in unexpected ways.

-After the birth of my first child, an experience that was honestly traumatic, and becoming pregnant with my second, I became determined to have a more affirming and truly sacred birthing experience.
+After the birth of my first child, an experience that was honestly traumatic, and becoming pregnant with my second, I became determined to have a more affirming and truly sacred birthing experience and beyond.
 That’s when I discovered hypnobirthing and the beauty of doula work.
 And, with the support of these two systems of birth support and healing, my second birth was absolutely transformative.
 This experience changed not just my relationship with the initiation that is birth but also connected me with my deepest self and a long dormant desire to do community healing work.

 This sacred birth experience was also when the first seed of Lunar Flow Doula + Hypnobirthing was initially planted.
 Since that birthing transformation, I have shifted my entire life to center around family, health, and healing.
 I took a leave from my full-time position as a professor, and my family and I moved first to Charlotte and now to the Raleigh-Durham area.
 Passionate about education as also healing and transformative, I began homeschooling my two children in January 2020, right before the start of the pandemic.
-And, then after doing some transformative self-healing work throughout the winter with Leslie Jones through her introductory Afro-Flow Yoga course and personalized embodiment coaching with Melissa Alexis of Cultural Fabric, I took the leap and completed my training in hypnobirthing with the Calm Birth School.
-I am now also in the process of completing my Full-Spectrum Doula course work and certification requirements with Birth Advocacy Doula Training (BADT).
+And, then after doing some transformative self-healing work throughout the winter with Leslie Jones through her introductory Afro-Flow Yoga course and personalized embodiment coaching with Melissa Alexis of Cultural Fabric, I took the leap and completed my training in hypnobirthing with the Calm Birth School and lactation support with the Mindful Breastfeeding School.
+I am now also in the process of completing my Full-Spectrum Doula certification requirements with Birth Advocacy Doula Training (BADT).
 So, what started out as a mere seed, a vision for a transformative and sacred birth experience, is now coming into full bloom as a person-centered practice centered around helping birthing persons navigate their reproductive journeys and cultivate their best birth and beyond.
 And, I am absolutely thrilled to be on this new path with you.

 My Philosophy of Care